-These long-lasting, large-scale vortices differ from naturally occurring ones in several key ways.
-The most important of these is atmospheric location: aircraft-produced vortices form at approximately 30,000 feet, which is the average cruising altitude of commercial airliners.
+These long-lasting, large-scale vortices differ from naturally occurring ones in several ways.
+The most important is atmospheric location: aircraft-produced vortices form at approximately 30,000 feet, which is the average cruising altitude of commercial airliners.

 This is also the altitude at which atmospheric water vapor typically condenses.
-This condensation is exacerbated by the presence of large vortices, because they tend to be saturated with condensation nuclei such as CO2, pollen, and dust swept up from the Earth's surface.
-Water vapor latches onto these, and is transported up and down the vortex lines, which extend from aircraft's points of origin to their destinations.
-Because the temperature of the exhaust fumes is extremely high (?), they tend to melt ice molecules from clouds as aircraft pass, increasing the vapor available for condensation.
-In fact, ice molecules can be seen entering but not exiting the vortex as they are vaporized
+This condensation is exacerbated by the presence of large vortices, because they tend to be saturated with condensation nuclei such as carbon dioxide, pollen and dust swept up from the Earth's surface.
+Water vapour latches onto these, and is transported up and down the vortex lines, which extend from aircraft's points of origin to their destinations.
+Because the temperature of the exhaust fumes is extremely high (Eckbreth, Dobbs, Stufflebeam, & Tellex, 1984), they tend to melt ice molecules from clouds as aircraft pass, increasing the vapor available for condensation.
+In fact, ice molecules can be seen entering but not exiting the vortex as they are vaporized.